codeequity/codeEquity/docs/ceManual.md

 framework, and a software framework, that makes this simple idea easy to put into practice, and iron-clad should the venture become successful down the road.

-The big picture for CodeEquity is about breaking down barriers to technical innovation on a large scale.
-There are many great ideas out there today that do not need a full traditional company layout to be explored.
-We've made strong progress in this regard - almost all of the significant technical barriers of just a decade or two ago have been resolved, thanks in large part to dependable internet, cloud-based compute services, cloud-based distributed code management and version control and project management.
-Unfortunately, the human barrier is still as daunting as it ever has been.
-How do you attract several person-years of skilled, dedicated help without the money to pay wages?
-We believe fully sharing equity is the only answer that has a chance to reshape or destroy this last significant barrier to full merit-based technical innovation.
+In the big picture, CodeEquity is an attack on the greatest remaining barrier to large scale technical innovation: the human factor.
+Up until now, the necessary ingredients before a new venture can take off are: lots of money; some luck; and a good idea.
+The money has been needed for all of the trappings of a traditional company, including office space, computing environments and wages.
+This equation has changed over the last decade, with the advent of dependable internet, cloud-based compute services, code and project management.
+All that's left is the human factor: How do you attract several person-years of skilled, dedicated help without the money to pay wages?
+We believe fully sharing equity is the only answer that has a chance to reshape or destroy this final blocker to full merit-based technical innovation.

-How much more dynamic, inventive and sizeable would the GitHub community be if contributors actually owned a part of what they contribute to?
+How much more dynamic, inventive and sizeable would the GitHub community be if contributors saw the potential, however slight, of making a living or better by contributing to a project?

 For the *potential contributor* the choice is clear.
 All else being equal between two projects of equal merit, one of which is a CodeEquity project, and one which is not, why contribute to the